-The National Union of Metalworkers of South Africa (NUMSA) rejected on Sunday a 10% wage hike offer by the industry, aimed at ending the two-week walkout.
+The National Union of Metalworkers of South Africa (Numsa) rejected a 10% wage hike offered by the industry in an effort to end the two-week-long strike.

-Employers spokesman Kaizer Nyatsumba said in a statement that in a meeting with a union on Monday, industry representatives had "exhausted our mandate" and withdrawn "the final offer made last week".
+Employers spokesman Kaizer Nyatsumba said in a statement that in a meeting with a union industry representatives had exhausted their mandate and withdrawn the final offer made last week.